oscar-system/Oscar.jl/docs/src/General/faq.md

 ---

-**Q: Why do some of your types have funny names like `ZZRingElem` or `QQMatrix`?**

-This has historical reasons.
-We plan to rename these types before OSCAR 1.0 (the old names will still work indefinitely, though).

----

 **Q: Can I find all methods that apply to a given object?**

 Yes, Julia provides the function [methodswith](https://docs.julialang.org/en/v1/stdlib/InteractiveUtils/#InteractiveUtils.methodswith) for this very purpose.